ChanMunFai/querychatbot/README.md

 python3 app.py
 ```

 If you do not want to use OpenAI's API, I have also provided an example on how to use a local LLM as well as a cloud vectorstore (Pinecone) in `notebooks/4.
-NCCS - Chatbot.py`.
+NCCS - Chatbot.ipynb`.